 ‘Well of course Augusta just had to go and change up the rules this year.’

 Traditionally, the Order of Merit winner on The Asian Tour (money leader) has an automatic invite from Augusta.
 Arm boat raced the Asian tour last year taking home twice as much dough as the next best Asian player, but this year, due to a larger than normal field, they haven’t extended the invite to Arm, and they have already included his Thai compatriot Thongchai Jaidee.
 Arm may need a ‘W’ on the West Coast Swing, or at least some solid finishes to find himself among the azaleas come April.
 He finished with a MDF.

-sanctuary course out to #7 to see Kurt Russell stuff one and Tommy Two Gloves airmail the windy par-3, my roommate Paul and I met up with NLU contributor and VP of Business Development Colonel Terry Bare on 17 green.
+After walking the sanctuary course out to #7 to see Kurt Russell stuff one and Tommy Two Gloves airmail the windy par-3, my roommate Paul and I met up with NLU contributor and VP of Business Development Colonel Terry Bare on 17 green.
 This is when the real fun began.
 We set up shop next to the celebrity tee box on 18.
 First foursome to come through: The Main Event – Dustin Johnson, JD, Kid Rock, and The Great One.